Connect with others who understand.

 • Quinoa

-The American Heart Association suggests eating six servings of whole grains per day.
+The American Heart Association suggests eating three to six servings of grains each day, at least half of which should come from whole grains.

-Reducing refined carbohydrates can help people with atrial fibrillation avoid high triglyceride levels — a measure of heart wellness.
+Reducing refined carbohydrates can help people with AFib avoid high triglyceride levels — a measure of heart wellness.
 Triglycerides are a type of fat, and high levels can contribute to stroke and heart attack.

 What To Remember